ryley-o/I_cVAEGAN/README.md

-# I_cVAEGAN
+# I. by ryley-o.eth

+# A model on the blockchain

-# Conditional Variational Autoencoder Generative Adversarial Network Hybrid(cVAE-GAN)
+This repository documents the source code and training process for aConditional Variational Autoencoder Generative Adversarial Network Hybrid(cVAE-GAN) model used for the generative art project, _I. by ryley-o.eth_.

 A small, efficient conditional cVAE-GAN implementation for 64x64 images using TensorFlow/Keras.
 This implementation is designed to be easily quantizable and deployable to blockchain via TensorFlow.js.